Azure/azure-documentdb-datamigrationtool/README.md

 For help using the tool, please see the online documentation located [here](http://azure.microsoft.com/en-us/documentation/articles/documentdb-import-data/).

+The latest version of the tool can be downloaded [here](https://aka.ms/csdmtool).

 ---

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.